Tyrrrz/CliWrap/Readme.md

 - Execute commands in a synchronous, asynchronous, fire-and-forget manner
 - Pass in command line arguments, standard input and environment variables
 - Get process exit code, standard output and standard error as the result
-- Stop the execution early using `System.Threading.CancellationToken`
+- Abort the execution early using `System.Threading.CancellationToken`
+- Abort all executions at once, on demand
 - Set up callbacks that trigger when a process writes to StdOut or StdErr
-- Kill all currently running processes on demand
 - Targets .NET Framework 4.5+, .NET Core 1.0+ and .NET Standard 2.0+
 - No external dependencies